Scholarships for Business Students

 Are you a current Business student planning to complete a study abroad program or Virtual Global Internship in an upcoming term?

-The Spring 2025 Study Abroad Scholarship Application is now open.
-Students who applied will be notified before September 27th.
+The Spring 2025 Study Abroad Scholarship Application is now closed.
+Applications for Summer and Fall study Abroad programs will open back up in January 2025.
 Please contact Global.Business@uconn.edu with any questions.

 Tips for Finding Scholarships